-The British Homeopathic Association (BHA) promotes patient access to homeopathy, and works to make homeopathy available for everyone through providing useful and factual information but also through supporting education and research.
+Homeopathy UK (formerly the British Homeopathic Association) promotes patient access to homeopathy, and works to make homeopathy available for everyone through providing useful and factual information but also through supporting education and research.
 Their website contains lots of useful information about NHS provision of homeopathy.

 Friends of the Royal London Hospital for Integrated Medicine

 The FRIENDS is the charity of the Royal London Hospital for Integrated Medicine (RLHIM) which has been a flagship for an integrated approach to patient-centred healthcare in the NHS since 1948 – combining the best of conventional and complementary medicine to help patients of all age groups – many with chronic and long-term medical conditions.
 The Friends have been raising funds to provide support to the hospital’s patients and staff since 1975.

 Homeopathy Action Trust (HAT)

 The Homeopathy Action Trust (HAT) is the membership charity that encourages and supports public understanding of homeopathy, for the benefit of patients, practitioners and students.
 We believe Homeopathy is invaluable to many people and plays an important role in maintaining their health and wellbeing.
 The Trust advocates that patients retain their right to choose Homeopathic treatment and access to it through our projects, on the NHS or privately.

 Travelling Homoeopaths Collective

 The Travelling Homoeopaths Collective offer a drop in acute clinic at many out door events during the summer months.
 Check their website for details.